 Steps to create a motion profile

-For race profiles start with surge only, allocate 20% in the Axis Assignments.
+For racing select a mid range car and a reasonably accurate track, say Monza in AC, do a base profile, test it on some other tracks to fine tune, then tweak in Game Manager profiles.
+That way you have a reasonable range to tune harsher or softer in Game Manager profiles.
+Start with surge only, allocate 20% in the Axis Assignments.
 The actual Axis % needed depends on the design of the simulator and what force is being tuned and takes some experimentation to find and refine.
 In many respects Axis allocation % is a bit like clipping in FFB settings, too much and you lose detail.

 Total axis allocation should be around 100%, it can be a little over but do avoid huge allocations on axis that serve multiple DOF/forces, as clipping is likely: https://www.xsimulator.net/communit...-loss-moving-while-stopped.10397/#post-135974